 Help for the PublicOregon lawyers contribute more than a million dollars annually to the Campaign for Equal Justice, to help fund Legal Aid offices around the state and ensure equal access to justice regardless of economic limitations.
-MBA members and local law firms contribute approximately an additional $40,000 with their dues and MBA activities, as well as hundreds of volunteer hours, to the MBA Volunteer Lawyers Project, the Senior Law Project, the Nonprofit Project, the Domestic Violence Project and the Bankruptcy Clinic, among several.
+In addition, MBA members and local law firms contribute approximately $40,000 with their MBA dues and activities, as well as hundreds of volunteer hours, to the Volunteer Lawyers Project, the Senior Law Project, the Nonprofit Project, the Domestic Violence Project, the Bankruptcy Clinic and several other programs.
 The Young Lawyers Section provides practical services and produces helpful publications, like the Domestic Violence handbook and Youth Faces the Law handbook.

 Pro Bono ServicesThe Multnomah Bar Association cannot answer legal questions, provide legal assistance or refer you to an attorney.
 Please consider the following legal resources available in the community.

 - Oregon State Bar Lawyer Referral Service: Available 8 a.m. - 12 p.m. and 1 p.m.-5 p.m.
 Monday-Friday.
 Call 503.684.3763 or visit the OSB website for details.